 - Do not have information on source and session

-For example, 'Notification Received', this is a non-interaction event.
-It won't cause any addition in session time and will not be counted as an event in the session.
+- 'Notification Received', is a non-interaction event.
+No addition in session time for the event and it is not be counted as an event in the session.

-UTM parameter is a must for Session Analysis.
-Read more about this in Source Analysis by clicking here.
+UTM parameter is mandatory for Session Analysis.
+For more information, refer to Source Analysis.